euphoria3k/gary-knowles-gatsby/src/pages/index.md

         Gary and the team are professional and efficient and we can't recommend Gary highly enough.
 Thank you Gary for everything, we are absolutely thrilled.
+    - title: Exceptional!
+      description: >
+        I recently had a new kitchen installed which also included plastering, electrical work and decorating.

+        We received exceptional service with all work undertaken with an excellent eye to detail.

+        We would recommend Gary to anybody who is considering undertaking the thought of a new kitchen.
 ---